Job codes

 Job codes can be mapped to specific departments, controlling which job codes are available in each department.
 This mapping ensures that job codes and their associated wage rates are only visible in the departments where they should be used.
 Job codes must be explicitly mapped 1:1 to a department; there is no hierarchy or cascading for department mappings.

-Job code field settings and audit events
+Job code detail settings

 Pay grades